Paul Drude Institute: Cooperations

 The PDI cooperates closely with university and non-university institutions and is involved in many third-party funded projects.

 At the university level, there is close cooperation with the Institute of Physics, Department of Experimental Physics and Materials Science of the Faculty of Mathematics and Natural Sciences I of the Humboldt-Universität zu Berlin.

-Two application laboratories for electron tomography and time-resolved cathodoluminescence spectroscopy are located at the PDI, making these characterization techniques accessible to external users.
+Three application laboratories for electron tomography in transmission electron microscopy, for time-resolved cathodoluminescence spectroscopy in scanning electron microscopy, and for thermal laser epitaxy are located at the PDI, making these characterization and growth techniques accessible to external users.

 Infrastructure

 Since July 2021, the current director is Roman Engel-Herbert, who also holds an S professorship at the Department of Physics at Humboldt-Universität zu Berlin.
 The institute has around 100 staff members.

-The institute's total budget in 2019 was 10.9 million euros, of which around 9.5 million euros were provided by the federal government and the federal states in equal parts as part of the basic funding.
+The institute's total budget in 2023 was 11.6 million euros, of which around 10.3 million euros were provided by the federal government and the federal states in equal parts as part of the basic funding.

-Among other things, the institute operates around a dozen molecular beam epitaxy facilities, various optical measuring stations (photoluminescence, cathodoluminescence, FTIR, UV Raman spectroscopy ...), several transmission electron microscopes, scanning electron microscopes and scanning probe microscopes, as well as an integrated growth and measurement setup at the Berlin synchrotron (electron accelerator and storage ring) BESSY.
+Among other things, the institute operates around a dozen molecular beam epitaxy facilities, various optical measuring stations (photoluminescence, cathodoluminescence, FTIR, UV Raman spectroscopy...), several transmission electron microscopes, scanning electron microscopes and scanning probe microscopes, as well as an integrated growth and measurement setup at the Berlin synchrotron (electron accelerator and storage ring) BESSY.
 It has its own clean room.